glennlopez/Arduino.Playground/README.md

 # Arduino.Playground
-Repository for the fun stuff I do with Arduino
+Repository for all the things I test with Arduino